Oliver Fellows Tomkins: Career

 Tomkins was appointed to work in the Torres Strait (New Guinea), and was selected by the "Home Magazine Missionary Band" as one of their own missionaries, half the cost of his support being borne by members of that Band.
 He sailed on 8 December 1899, with the Rev Albert Pearse, to join Chalmers in his work in the Torres Strait.

 Chalmers had been pleased in the arrival of Tomkins in 1900 to share the burden of his large district with him.
 Throughout Mrs. Chalmers's last illness, Tomkins had been "a great help and a great comfort".
 "No son could have treated me more kindly than he did."
-In the accession of this young colleague, Chalmers saw reasons for hoping that he might have more time for return to his pioneer work.
+In the accession of this young colleague, Chalmers saw reasons for hoping that he might have more time to return to his pioneer work.

 A few months after Tomkins's arrival, there came a brief message from Chalmers to the Mission House regarding Tomkins:— "He will do; send us two more of the same sort."
 That opinion, formed almost at first sight, was confirmed in the months that followed.
 Again and again, Chalmers testified to his strong affection for, and approval of, Tomkins.
 They were indeed, as Dr. William George Lawes has called them, "the intrepid Paul and the beloved Timothy."